chocolatey/choco-wiki/CentralManagement/CentralManagementSetupDatabase.md

 ## Summary

+At the end of this, we should have a fully ready to go SQL Server:

+* Installed
+* Configured
+* Database package deployed creating the database
+* Permissions added

 > :warning: **WARNING**
 >
 > Unless otherwise noted, please follow these steps in ***exact*** order.
 These steps build on each other and need to be completed in order.